cerner/fhir.cerner.com/content/soarian/dstu2/general-clinical/condition.md

 _Implementation Notes_

 * The API returns the most current charted problem list.
+* The API returns conditions in `active` and `resolved` statuses.
+It will not return conditions marked as `entered-in-error`.
 * The Narrative includes additional information pertaining to the results, and should be shown to the user to ensure completeness of clinical content and context.

 ### Parameters